Mahdi-hasan-shuvo/voice_enhancer_gui/README.md

 ## 📜 License

 Choose a license that fits your needs (e.g., MIT, Apache‑2.0).
 If you’re unsure, MIT is a good default.

+💼 Contact Me for Paid Projects
+Have a project in mind or need expert help?
+I'm available for freelance work and paid collaborations.
+Let's bring your ideas to life with clean code and creative solutions.

+📩 Email: [shuvobbhh@gmail.com]
+💬 Telegram / WhatsApp: [+8801616397082]
+🌐 Portfolio / Website: [Portfolio]

+"Quality work speaks louder than words.
+Let's build something remarkable together."